vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0.markdown

 dc run --rm app /bin/bash
 ```

+Another important difference to keep in mind, `docker-compose run` springs up a whole new container based on the `docker-compose.yml` and runs the command.
+But `docker-compose exec` runs the command inside the currently running container.
+Unless necessary, stick to `docker-compose exec` and run commands on already running containers.

 ## Conclusion

 That brings us to the end of Part 1, where you have a **dockerized workflow that gives you both live-reloading and automated testing**.

 In part 2, you'll build core application functionality on top of this workflow with identity management.
-You'll also extend your workflow to enable **Continuous Deployment** involving [GitHub], [Travis] and [Heroku].
+You'll also extend your workflow to enable **Continuous Testing** using [GitHub] and [Travis].
+You'll also set up **Continuous Deployment** route to [Heroku].
 You'll end it with an application running in production.

 [GitHub]: https://github.com/